thuytien-binhthuan/vui-hoc-cung-AI/README.md

 ![image](https://github.com/user-attachments/assets/ec6f9a27-dbf9-4085-8b42-307ce800c026)

-It’s been built as part of a competition entry to show initiative and to give Grade 1 students a fun way to practice subjects with the support from AI/LLM for explaination.
+It’s been built as part of a competition entry to show initiative and to give Elementary-level students a fun way to practice subjects with the support from AI/LLM for explaination.
 I have a sample `.sb3` project demonstrates the extension in action:
 👉 [Run the demo project](https://thuytien-binhthuan.github.io/vui-hoc-cung-AI/scratch/)

 ---